-For user behaviour on your site (e.g. number of users, bounce rates, average session durations, sessions by channel, page views, goal completions, etc)
+For user behaviour on your site (e.g. number of users, average session durations, sessions by channel, page views, goal completions, etc.)

-For tracking the keywords we want to target based on our keyword research
+For tracking the keywords and market share we want to target based on your business priorities and understanding your organic landscape.

 If you have any questions about us, or want to reach us, please